nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

     const component = validatorDecorator(toLowerDecorator(myComponentFactory()))

-The decorator factory method takes the original object and returns a wrapper object that just passes the calls through to the original object *except* for the 1 method we want to decorate:
+The decorator factory takes the original object and returns a wrapper object that just passes the calls through to the original object *except* for the 1 method we want to decorate:

     function toLowerDecorator(inner) {
         return {